Campaign And Line Item Budget¶

 Evenly (EVEN) pace: the line item spends its budget evenly within this line item flight dates.

-If the budget is set on the campaign level, by default it is spent as soon as possible (ASAP pacing).
-You can set the spend pacing as EVEN on the campaign level by marking the Spend the budget evenly checkbox.
+If the budget is set on the campaign level, by default it is spent as soon as possible.
+You can set the spend pacing as EVEN on the campaign level by marking the Spend the campaign budget evenly through the campaign term checkbox.
 It makes the campaign total budget distribute evenly within the campaign’s lifetime.
 With the EVEN spend pacing set on the campaign level, the line items assigned to the campaign are limited by the total spend of all line items within the campaign in addition to their own budget.
 It might affect the performance of individual line items if the total campaign budget is less than the sum of all the line items budgets.
 For example: a campaign with a budget of $1000 for 30 days, with evenly spend pacing enabled (which gives roughly $33 spend for a day), and 2 line items with a budget of $1000 each and evenly spend pacing (which gives about $66 daily spend for both line items).
 In this case the total spend would be limited to $33 a day by the campaign pacing, and the line items would underdeliver.

 There are possible cases that suggest assigning line items with the ASAP spend to campaigns with the EVEN spend.
 In these cases the line item spend is limited by the minimal pacing of the campaign or the line item.
 For example, if an EVEN campaign has a budget of $100 for 100 days and an assigned ASAP line item with an equal budget, the line item won’t be able to spend more than $1 a day, thus its spend is limited by the spend pacing of the campaign.
 At the same time, in case an ASAP line item budget is less than its parent EVEN campaign budget for one day (in the example above, less than $100/100 = $1/day), the line item is able to spend all its budget ASAP.